123456789_123456789_123456789_123456789_123456789_

 Alias for #<=.

-Deletes every element that appears in the given enumerable object and returns self.
+Deletes from self every element found in the given enumerable; returns self:

 [ GitHub ]